tykiww/tykiww.github.io/_posts/2017-10-05-fitting-an-arima111.md

 ![](https://tykiww.github.io/img/arima111/yos5.png)

-As you can see, we now have both a table with predictions and a good-looking graph of those future values.
+As you see, we now have both a table with predictions and a good-looking graph of those future values.
 Pretty simple huh?
-This type of analysis is very handy for forecasting future performance whether it be for marketing trends, or tourism details. **_Yet there is always a catch!_** I probably should have told you at the very beginning, but this type of modelling is not useful for seasonal trends which oscillate during different periods (ie. mapping climate change, airport delay times...
+This type of analysis is very handy for forecasting future performance whether it be for marketing trends, or tourism details.
+Any type of data that does not involve too much volitility.
+Yet there are cases where it is used in stock trading. **_Yet there is always a catch!_** I probably should have told you from the beginning, but this type of modelling is not useful for seasonal trends which oscillate during different periods (ie. mapping climate change, airport delay times...
 I will be doing a different seasonal arima example next.)

 Some other things to watch out for may include (Arima Model assumptions):
 1.There are no known/suspected predictor variables